AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

 needed for program integrity.

-For its soundness, this analysis relies on the prerequisite of having performed flow analysis and a user should not proceed further if there are still unanswered flow analysis messages for their program.
+For its soundness, this analysis relies on the prerequisite of having performed :ref:`Flow Analysis` and a user should not proceed further if there are still unjustified flow analysis messages for her program.
 The primary objective of performing proof of program integrity is to ensure the absence of any runtime error during the program's execution.

-Run-Time Errors
+Runtime Errors
 ---------------------------------------------------------------------

 There is always the potential for errors which can occur at program's execution but will not be detected during compilation.
-These errors, called runtime errors, are those targeted by GNATprove's analysis capabilities.
-There are various kinds of runtime errors, including array out of range access, subtype range violation, overflows in computations, and division by zero being the most common.
+These errors, called runtime errors, are those targeted by proof in GNATprove.
+There are various kinds of runtime errors, the most common being array out of range access (`buffer overflow <https://en.wikipedia.org/wiki/Buffer_overflow>`_ in Ada), subtype range violation, overflows in computations, and division by zero.
 Taking a look at the code below to give an example, let us look at a simple assignment statement setting the value of the ``I`` + ``J`` th cell of an array of naturals ``A`` to ``P`` / ``Q``.

 .. code:: ada

-    package Show_Run_Time_Errors is
+    package Show_Runtime_Errors is

        type Nat_Array is array (Integer range <>) of Natural;

        procedure Update (A : in out Nat_Array; I, J, P, Q : Integer);

-    end Show_Run_Time_Errors;
+    end Show_Runtime_Errors;

-    package body Show_Run_Time_Errors is
+    package body Show_Runtime_Errors is

        procedure Update (A : in out Nat_Array; I, J, P, Q : Integer) is begin
           A (I + J) := P / Q;
        end Update;

-    end Show_Run_Time_Errors;
+    end Show_Runtime_Errors;

 If we don't know the values of ``I``, ``J``, ``P``, and ``Q``, then there is a question of what are the errors which may occur when executing this